Machine-Made Media: Monitoring the Mobilization of Machine-Generated Articles on Misinformation and Mainstream News Websites: Discussion and Conclusion

 \textbf{Detection of Machine-Generated Media.} We find that by training on data from a wide variety of generative models, we were able to outperform Open AI's released RoBERTa detector as well as several other released detectors~\cite{pu2022deepfake}.
 Furthermore, we find, as in prior works~\cite{gagiano2021robustness,pu2022deepfake}, that including data from common attacks can increase overall detection accuracy.
 We argue that future detectors applied to real-world data should account for these techniques.

+\textbf{Small Websites and Synthetic Articles.} As seen throughout this work, while larger more popular websites have been slower to adopt the use of AI-generated and \textit{synthetic} content, smaller less popular websites in particular have shown the greatest relative increase in the use of synthetic (736\% increase among the least popular misinformation websites and 423\% increase among the least popular mainstream websites).
+We thus find that to fully understand the influence of synthetic media, as similarly argued by News Guard~\cite{newsguard2023}, researchers must document and study these less popular websites rather than just concentrating on the top and most frequently visited domains.

-\textbf{The Rise of Synthetic Misinformation.} We found that throughout 2022 and 2023, as large language models became more widely accessible, the percentage of machine-generated content on misinformation sites has had a 342\% relative increase.
-While at the beginning of 2022, a lower percentage of misinformation/unreliable news websites' content was synthetic (3.6\% vs. 9.4\%), we find that by March 2023, across all popularity brackets examined, misinformation websites had begun to close this gap (16.2\% vs. 16.8\%).
-Unlike mainstream websites, misinformation websites experienced a noticeable jump in synthetic content after the release of ChatGPT (as determined by our \textit{interrupted-time-series} analysis).
-Given the rapid adoption of the use of synthetic articles by misinformation websites, in particular, and given that these websites do not utilize synthetic articles for sports, finance, and statistical trackers (\textit{e.g.}, COVID-19) like mainstream websites, we argue for future study of how misinformation websites, in particular, have utilized these technologies to spread information on social media and the broader Internet.
+\textbf{The Rise of Synthetic Misinformation.} We found that throughout 2022 and 2023, as large language models became more widely accessible, the percentage of machine-generated content on misinformation sites has had a 474\% relative increase.
+While at the beginning of 2022, a lower percentage of misinformation/unreliable news websites' content was synthetic (0.39\% vs. 0.88\%), we find that by May 2023, across all popularity brackets examined, misinformation websites had closed this gap (2.22\% vs. 1.39\%).
+Unlike popular mainstream websites, misinformation websites and unpopular mainstream websites experienced a noticeable jump in synthetic content after the release of ChatGPT (as determined by our \textit{interrupted-time-series} analysis).
+Furthermore, as shown by our topic analysis, misinformation websites have utilized these synthetic articles to address world affairs and health-related news more often than mainstream websites.
+While not every article posted on an unreliable/misinformation news website is necessarily misinformation, the rapid adoption of synthetic methods by misinformation websites for articles addressing world affairs and health news by these websites could have downstream negative effects.
+As such given the rapid adoption of the use of synthetic articles by misinformation and unpopular websites, in particular, we argue for future studies of how misinformation websites have utilized these technologies and how the content of these types of articles spread to social media and the broader Internet.